joergschwarzwaelder/hhc2020/Objective-11/Naughty-Nice List with Blockchain Investigation.md

 The Blockchain to be investigated was provided by an Elf.
 It uses MD5 as hashing algorithm.
 Some Elves saw that JAck Frosts entry in this Blockchain was set to "Naughty" in the past and now it is "Nice".
 They suppose that Jack tampered his Block on the Blockchain.
 The provided Blockchain data contains the blocks with serials #128449-#129996.
 The objective is to predict the nonce of block #130000.
-In the hints for this objective https://github.com/tliston/mt19937
+In the hints for this objective is a [talk of Tom Liston covering Mersenne Twister based PRNG ](https://www.youtube.com/watch?v=Jo5Nlbqd-Vg) along with https://github.com/tliston/mt19937

 ## 11a: Part 1